newrelic-experimental/learn-labs-advance-your-nrql/lab-01/solution.md

 > Note: This works up to 2000 carts, after which the inner query will be limited.
 If you have data that is higher frequency than this then you should consider sending the basket size/value in as an atribute of the ingested data itself, movign the processing closer to the source.

 ### Challenge 9
-Any opportunity to use the poo emoji shouldnt be wasted!:
+Any opportunity to use the poo emoji shouldn't be wasted!:

 ```
 FROM Transaction SELECT average(duration), IF(average(duration) < 0.2,'✅',IF(average(duration) < 0.3,'⚠️','💩') ) as Status FACET appName